dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 That didn't work.
 It seems like few-shot prompting is not enough to get reliable responses for this type of reasoning problem.
 The example above provides basic information on the task.
 If you take a closer look, the type of task we have introduced involves a few more reasoning steps.
 In other words, it might help if we break the problem down into steps and demonstrate that to the model.
 More recently, [chain-of-thought (CoT) prompting](https://arxiv.org/abs/2201.11903) has been popularized to address more complex arithmetic, commonsense, and symbolic reasoning tasks.

 Overall, it seems that providing examples is useful for solving some tasks.
-When zero-shot prompting and few-shot prompting are not sufficient, it might mean that the whatever was learned by the model isn't enough to do well at the task.
-From here it is recommended to start thinking about fine-tuning your own models or experimenting with more advanced prompting techniques.
+When zero-shot prompting and few-shot prompting are not sufficient, it might mean that whatever was learned by the model isn't enough to do well at the task.
+From here it is recommended to start thinking about fine-tuning your models or experimenting with more advanced prompting techniques.
 Up next we talk about one of the popular prompting techniques called chain-of-thought prompting which has gained a lot of popularity.

 ---